Nathanialuc5019/Project-1/README.md

 The playbook implements the following tasks:

-- First I, SSH into the Jump-Box-Provisioner (ssh redadmin@40.117.224.154)
+- SSH into the Jump-Box-VM (ssh redadmin@52.249.198.163)
-- Start/Attached to the ansible docker (sudo docker start tender_morse)/(sudo docker attach tender_morse)
+- Start and then Attached to the ansible docker (sudo docker start frosty_jackson )/(sudo docker attach frosty_jackson)
 - Went to /etc/ansible/roles directory and created the ELK playbook (Elk_Playbook.yml)
 - Ran the Elk_Playbook.yml in that same directory (ansible-playbook Elk_Playbook.yml)
-- Lastly, I SSH into the ELK-VM to verify the server is up and running.
+- SSH into the ELK-VM to verify the server is up and running.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.